sc-ventures/cloudbreak-documentation/docs/cb-profile.md

 export CLOUDBREAK_SMTP_TYPE=smtp
 ```

-> The example assumes you are using gmail.
+> The example assumes that you are using gmail.
 You should use the settings appropriate for your SMTP server.

 If your SMTP server uses SMTPS, you must set the protocol in your `Profile` to smtps: